Machacasauro/Azure-AZ-104-Project/README.md

 ```css
 az deployment group create --resource-group "resource-group-name" --template-file "path-to-template\template.json"
 ```
-or
-Enter in https://portal.azure.com/#create/Microsoft.Template and deploy the file via GUI Azure portal interface.
+or enter in https://portal.azure.com/#create/Microsoft.Template and deploy the file via GUI Azure portal interface.

 Instead of manually create all configurations on the Mikrotik, you have the option to upload a IPsec-Config.rsc file using the following command on terminal:
 ```css